pinkkila/stories/guide/cicd-guide.md

 ### Spring Cloud AWS Secrets Manager

-- Because we are later hosting database in AWS and use **AWS Secrets Manager** for storing and managing database credentials, we can use *Spring Cloud AWS Secrets Manager dependency*
+- Because we are later hosting database in AWS and use **AWS Secrets Manager** for storing and managing database credentials, we can use *Spring Cloud AWS Secrets Manager* dependency
-- Add dependency to `build.gradle` (For some reason the version number is needed in secrets-manager dependency.
-Check the latest from the Maven Central):
+- Add dependency to `build.gradle` (For some reason the version number is needed in this particular dependency.
+Check out the latest from [Maven Central](https://mvnrepository.com/artifact/io.awspring.cloud/spring-cloud-aws-starter-secrets-manager)):

 ```
     implementation 'io.awspring.cloud:spring-cloud-aws-starter-secrets-manager:3.4.0'